Are you still dreaming of your last Florida vacation? Are you beginning to wonder if it’s time to make the leap and leave the Northeast for good?

 - There’s very little public transportation, making a car essential.

-- History buffs could get bored quickly, as there are very few historical landmarks.
+- History buffs could quickly get bored, as there are few historical landmarks.

 If these cons aren’t enough to deter your desire to head south, here are some other essential factors to consider.